Adaptive False Discovery Rate Control for Heterogeneous Data: Asymptotic results

-Asymptotic analysis will focus on comparing random thresholds $\hat t_{\alpha,M}^\lambda$ and $\hat t_{\alpha,M}^0$ to their corresponding asymptotic (nonrandom) thresholds, which are based on the limits of the unadaptive and adaptive FDP estimators.
-Denote the pointwise limits of the unadaptive FDP estimator, the adaptive FDP estimator and the FDP by

-respectively (see Lemma S1 in the Supplement for verification and details).
-Define asymptotic unadaptive and asymptotic adaptive thresholds by
+Asymptotic analysis for arbitrary weights focuses on comparing random thresholds $\hat t_{\alpha,M}^\lambda$ and $\hat t_{\alpha,M}^0$ to their corresponding asymptotic (nonrandom) thresholds, which are based on the limits of the unadaptive and adaptive FDP estimators.
+Denote the pointwise limits of the unadaptive FDP estimator, the adaptive FDP estimator, and the FDP by respectively (see Lemma S1 in the Supplemental Article for verification and details).
+Define asymptotic unadaptive and asymptotic adaptive thresholds by, respectively,